IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

-        - x - (float): The value for which to compute the metallic mean.
+        - x - (float):
+                The value for which to compute the metallic mean.

 > ##### **Returns:**

+        - mm
-        - mm-  (float): The value of the metallic mean of x.
+                (float): The value of the metallic mean of x.

         mm = (1 + Algorithm.square_root(1 + 4*x)) / 2
         return mm

 > ##### **Symbols:**

+        - mm(x):
-        - mm(x): metallic mean of x.
+                metallic mean of x.

 ---
 ## **HyperbolicFunctions class:**